kmlawson/japanese-empire-mo3335/assignments.md

 * If I am writing a prospectus, did I include a concise presentation of what I plan to argue in my coming long essay, even if I'm not yet entirely sure if I can demonstrate the argument?
 * If I am writing a prospectus, did I include some reference to the kinds of sources I will be using, or hope to use in making the argument?
 * If I am writing a prospectus, did I include a specific example or two illustrating the argument I will be making in the long essay to come?
+* If I am writing a second prospectus, have I either shifted my focus or made significant and substantive revisions and improvements on the first prospectus?

 \pagebreak